avocado-framework/avocado/docs/source/guides/reference/chapters/runners.rst

 and Runnable is of the same kind "foo") is the expected mechanism that will be employed when selecting a Runner.

-A Runner can take different forms, depending on which layer one is interacting with.
-At the lowest layer, a Runner may be a Python class that inherits from :class:`avocado.core.nrunner.BaseRunner`, and implements at least a matching constructor method, and a ``run()`` method that should yield dictionary(ies) as result(s).

-At a different level, a runner can take the form of an executable that follows the ``avocado-runner-$KIND`` naming pattern and conforms to a given interface/behavior, including accepting standardized command line arguments and producing standardized output.
+It's recommended that a runner takes the form of an executable that follows the ``avocado-runner-$KIND`` naming pattern and conforms to a given interface/behavior, including accepting standardized command line arguments and producing standardized output.
+This gives the runner the highest probability of working with different spawners, including ones that would run on isolated or remote environments.

 .. tip:: for a very basic example of the interface expected, refer to
          ``selftests/functional/nrunner_interface.py`` on the
          Avocado source code tree.

+A Runner can also be, at the lowest layer, a Python class that inherits from :class:`avocado.core.nrunner.BaseRunner`, and implements at least a matching constructor method, and a ``run()`` method that should yield dictionary(ies) as result(s).
+Avocado may support in the future the usage of such runners directly, which can speed up execution, but limits where those can be run to pretty much the same machine.

 Runner output
 +++++++++++++